Keep It Chile

-This offer of thanks is like showing up to your neighbor’s dinner party with wilted flowers and expired sauerkraut.
+This offer of thanks is like showing up to your neighbor’s dinner party with expired sauerkraut.
 I wonder what the knights said to each other when they first saw the immense painting.

 KNIGHT 1: We stick out our necks for this guy and this is how he repays us, by foreshadowing what may happen to us?